-Vindi Banga, Unilever President, Foods, Home & Personal Care, said, "This is an exciting acquisition for Unilever.
-It illustrates our determination to actively manage our portfolio in line with our stated strategic priorities, including a focus on personal care and higher growth areas.
+Vindi Banga, Unilever President, Foods & Refreshment, Home and Beauty & Personal Care, said, "This is an exciting acquisition for Unilever.
+It illustrates our determination to actively manage our portfolio in line with our stated strategic priorities, including a focus on beauty & personal care and higher growth areas.

 "We already have a strong position in daily hair care and adding the salon brands will further build our position in the hair category.
 We can bring our world-class R&D expertise to it and offer greater opportunity for geographical expansion.
 TIGI's strength in styling, and its fashion and beauty expertise will also help us raise the bar on innovation for our existing hair brands."

 Upon completion of the transaction, TIGI will operate as a stand-alone Global Business Unit within Unilever, reporting to Michael B. Polk, President, Unilever Americas.